golemfactory/golem-docs/src/pages/docs/creators/ray/mainnet.md

 The testnet nodes are not very powerful and there are not many of them.
 At the same time, it provides a sufficient environment to see how everything works and to test your Ray applications on.

-When your application is getting more complex, and you need more power, you should move to the mainnet - there are more nodes, and the nodes themselves are more powerful, but you have to pay to use them.
+As your application gets more complex and you need more power, you should move to the mainnet.
+There are more providers, and the machines they run on are more powerful.
+However, you have to pay to use them.

 There are a couple of considerations when entering the mainnet:
 - [Mainnet in the cluster yaml](#mainnet-in-the-cluster-yaml) - switching to the mainnet is as simple as changing on property in the cluster yaml (besides getting funds)